Water Lilly

 as we stand together in the shadow of Monet.

-You chose this tranquil place
+You chose this tranquil place to find our ending.

 I tried so hard to give a gentle "no", a water